7. Create Observation Tables

 Set the holdout observation table as follows:

-- Description: "Credit Default Observations for testing - 2024 1st semester."
+- Description: "Credit Default Observations for holdout (Oct 2024)"

 - Purpose: Validation-Test